codepath-13/clubhub/README.md

 - [x] User can browse throug explore page to find clubs
 - [x] Each club has a home page
 - [x] User can make a club
-- [ ] User can access their chats and preference settings
+- [ ] User can access their preference settings
 - [ ] User can browse through a homepage with all of their clubs

 **Optional Nice-to-have Stories**